Welcome, Guest.

 Birds you can see here include:

-Red-throated Loon, Pacific Loon, Common Loon, Pied-billed Grebe, Horned Grebe, Red-necked Grebe, Eared Grebe, Western Grebe, Double-crested Cormorant, Brandt's Cormorant, Pelagic Cormorant, American Bittern, Great Blue Heron, Great Egret, Cattle Egret, Green Heron, Black-crowned Night-Heron, Turkey Vulture, Greater White-fronted Goose, Emperor Goose, Snow Goose, Ross's Goose, Canada Goose, Black Brant, Mute Swan, Trumpeter Swan, Tundra Swan, Wood Duck, Gadwall, Eurasian Wigeon, American Wigeon, American Black Duck, Mallard, Blue-winged Teal, Cinnamon Teal, Northern Shoveler, Northern Pintail, Green-winged Teal, Canvasback, Redhead, Ring-necked Duck, Tufted Duck, Greater Scaup, Lesser Scaup, Surf Scoter, White-winged Scoter, Black Scoter, Long-tailed Duck, Bufflehead, Common Goldeneye, Smew, Hooded Merganser, Common Merganser, Red-breasted Merganser, Ruddy Duck, Osprey, White-tailed Kite, Bald Eagle, Northern Harrier, Sharp-shinned Hawk, Cooper's Hawk, Northern Goshawk, Red-tailed Hawk, Rough-legged Hawk, Golden Eagle, American Kestrel, Merlin, Peregrine Falcon, Gyrfalcon, Prairie Falcon, Ring-necked Pheasant, California Quail, Virginia Rail, Sora, American Coot, Sandhill Crane, Black-bellied Plover, American Golden-Plover, Semipalmated Plover, Killdeer, Black Oystercatcher, Black-necked Stilt, American Avocet, Greater Yellowlegs, Lesser Yellowlegs, Spotted Redshank, Solitary Sandpiper, Spotted Sandpiper, Upland Sandpiper, Whimbrel, Long-billed Curlew, Hudsonian Godwit, Bar-tailed Godwit, Marbled Godwit, Ruddy Turnstone, Black Turnstone, Red Knot, Sanderling, Semipalmated Sandpiper, Western Sandpiper, Least Sandpiper, Baird's Sandpiper, Pectoral Sandpiper, Sharp-tailed Sandpiper, Dunlin, Stilt Sandpiper, Buff-breasted Sandpiper, Ruff, Short-billed Dowitcher, Long-billed Dowitcher, Common Snipe, Wilson's Phalarope, Red-necked Phalarope, Red Phalarope, Parasitic Jaeger, Franklin's Gull, Bonaparte's Gull, Mew Gull, Ring-billed Gull, California Gull, American Herring Gull, Thayer's Gull, Western Gull, Glaucous-winged Gull, Glaucous Gull, Caspian Tern, Common Tern, Black Tern, Marbled Murrelet, Rock Dove, Band-tailed Pigeon, Mourning Dove, Barn Owl, Western Screech-Owl, Great Horned Owl, Snowy Owl, Barred Owl, Long-eared Owl, Short-eared Owl, Northern Saw-whet Owl, Common Nighthawk, Black Swift, Vaux's Swift, Anna's Hummingbird, Calliope Hummingbird, Rufous Hummingbird, Belted Kingfisher, Lewis's Woodpecker, Red-naped Sapsucker, Red-breasted Sapsucker, Downy Woodpecker, Hairy Woodpecker, Three-toed Woodpecker, Northern Flicker, Pileated Woodpecker, Olive-sided Flycatcher, Western Wood-Pewee, Willow Flycatcher, Hammond's Flycatcher, Pacific-slope Flycatcher, Eastern Phoebe, Say's Phoebe, Western Kingbird, Eastern Kingbird, Northern Shrike, Cassin's Vireo, Hutton's Vireo, Warbling Vireo, Philadelphia Vireo, Red-eyed Vireo, Steller's Jay, Blue Jay, Black-billed Magpie, Northwestern Crow, Common Raven, Horned Lark, Purple Martin, Tree Swallow, Violet-green Swallow, Northern Rough-winged Swallow, Bank Swallow, Barn Swallow, Cliff Swallow, Black-capped Chickadee, Mountain Chickadee, Chestnut-backed Chickadee, Bushtit, Red-breasted Nuthatch, Brown Creeper, Bewick's Wren, House Wren, Winter Wren, Marsh Wren, Golden-crowned Kinglet, Ruby-crowned Kinglet, Mountain Bluebird, Townsend's Solitaire, Veery, Swainson's Thrush, Hermit Thrush, American Robin, Varied Thrush, Northern Mockingbird, European Starling, Crested Myna, American Pipit, Bohemian Waxwing, Cedar Waxwing, Orange-crowned Warbler, Nashville Warbler, Yellow Warbler, Chestnut-sided Warbler, Yellow-rumped Warbler, Black-throated Gray Warbler, Townsend's Warbler, Hermit Warbler, Black-throated Green Warbler, Palm Warbler, Black-and-white Warbler, American Redstart, Northern Waterthrush, MacGillivray's Warbler, Common Yellowthroat, Wilson's Warbler, Western Tanager, Spotted Towhee, American Tree Sparrow, Chipping Sparrow, Clay-colored Sparrow, Vesper Sparrow, Savannah Sparrow, Fox Sparrow, Song Sparrow, Lincoln's Sparrow, Swamp Sparrow, White-throated Sparrow, Harris's Sparrow, White-crowned Sparrow, Golden-crowned Sparrow, Dark-eyed Junco, Lapland Longspur, Snow Bunting, Black-headed Grosbeak, Bobolink, Red-winged Blackbird, Western Meadowlark, Yellow-headed Blackbird, Rusty Blackbird, Brewer's Blackbird, Common Grackle, Brown-headed Cowbird, Bullock's Oriole, Pine Grosbeak, Purple Finch, House Finch, Red Crossbill, Common Redpoll, Pine Siskin, American Goldfinch, Evening Grosbeak, House Sparrow
+Red-throated Loon, Pacific Loon, Common Loon, Pied-billed Grebe, Horned Grebe, Red-necked Grebe, Eared Grebe, Western Grebe, Double-crested Cormorant, Brandt's Cormorant, Pelagic Cormorant, American Bittern, Great Blue Heron, Great Egret, Western Cattle Egret, Green Heron, Black-crowned Night-Heron, Turkey Vulture, Greater White-fronted Goose, Emperor Goose, Snow Goose, Ross's Goose, Canada Goose, Black Brant, Mute Swan, Trumpeter Swan, Tundra Swan, Wood Duck, Gadwall, Eurasian Wigeon, American Wigeon, American Black Duck, Mallard, Blue-winged Teal, Cinnamon Teal, Northern Shoveler, Northern Pintail, Green-winged Teal, Canvasback, Redhead, Ring-necked Duck, Tufted Duck, Greater Scaup, Lesser Scaup, Surf Scoter, White-winged Scoter, Black Scoter, Long-tailed Duck, Bufflehead, Common Goldeneye, Smew, Hooded Merganser, Common Merganser, Red-breasted Merganser, Ruddy Duck, Osprey, White-tailed Kite, Bald Eagle, Northern Harrier, Sharp-shinned Hawk, Cooper's Hawk, American Goshawk, Red-tailed Hawk, Rough-legged Hawk, Golden Eagle, American Kestrel, Merlin, Peregrine Falcon, Gyrfalcon, Prairie Falcon, Ring-necked Pheasant, California Quail, Virginia Rail, Sora, American Coot, Sandhill Crane, Black-bellied Plover, American Golden-Plover, Semipalmated Plover, Killdeer, Black Oystercatcher, Black-necked Stilt, American Avocet, Greater Yellowlegs, Lesser Yellowlegs, Spotted Redshank, Solitary Sandpiper, Spotted Sandpiper, Upland Sandpiper, Whimbrel, Long-billed Curlew, Hudsonian Godwit, Bar-tailed Godwit, Marbled Godwit, Ruddy Turnstone, Black Turnstone, Red Knot, Sanderling, Semipalmated Sandpiper, Western Sandpiper, Least Sandpiper, Baird's Sandpiper, Pectoral Sandpiper, Sharp-tailed Sandpiper, Dunlin, Stilt Sandpiper, Buff-breasted Sandpiper, Ruff, Short-billed Dowitcher, Long-billed Dowitcher, Common Snipe, Wilson's Phalarope, Red-necked Phalarope, Red Phalarope, Parasitic Jaeger, Franklin's Gull, Bonaparte's Gull, Short-billed Gull, Ring-billed Gull, California Gull, American Herring Gull, Thayer's Gull, Western Gull, Glaucous-winged Gull, Glaucous Gull, Caspian Tern, Common Tern, Black Tern, Marbled Murrelet, Rock Dove, Band-tailed Pigeon, Mourning Dove, Barn Owl, Western Screech-Owl, Great Horned Owl, Snowy Owl, Barred Owl, Long-eared Owl, Short-eared Owl, Northern Saw-whet Owl, Common Nighthawk, Black Swift, Vaux's Swift, Anna's Hummingbird, Calliope Hummingbird, Rufous Hummingbird, Belted Kingfisher, Lewis's Woodpecker, Red-naped Sapsucker, Red-breasted Sapsucker, Downy Woodpecker, Hairy Woodpecker, Three-toed Woodpecker, Northern Flicker, Pileated Woodpecker, Olive-sided Flycatcher, Western Wood Pewee, Willow Flycatcher, Hammond's Flycatcher, Pacific-slope Flycatcher, Eastern Phoebe, Say's Phoebe, Western Kingbird, Eastern Kingbird, Northern Shrike, Cassin's Vireo, Hutton's Vireo, Warbling Vireo, Philadelphia Vireo, Red-eyed Vireo, Steller's Jay, Blue Jay, Black-billed Magpie, Northwestern Crow, Common Raven, Horned Lark, Purple Martin, Tree Swallow, Violet-green Swallow, Northern Rough-winged Swallow, Bank Swallow, Barn Swallow, Cliff Swallow, Black-capped Chickadee, Mountain Chickadee, Chestnut-backed Chickadee, Bushtit, Red-breasted Nuthatch, Brown Creeper, Bewick's Wren, House Wren, Pacific Wren, Marsh Wren, Golden-crowned Kinglet, Ruby-crowned Kinglet, Mountain Bluebird, Townsend's Solitaire, Veery, Swainson's Thrush, Hermit Thrush, American Robin, Varied Thrush, Northern Mockingbird, European Starling, Crested Myna, American Pipit, Bohemian Waxwing, Cedar Waxwing, Orange-crowned Warbler, Nashville Warbler, Yellow Warbler, Chestnut-sided Warbler, Yellow-rumped Warbler, Black-throated Gray Warbler, Townsend's Warbler, Hermit Warbler, Black-throated Green Warbler, Palm Warbler, Black-and-white Warbler, American Redstart, Northern Waterthrush, MacGillivray's Warbler, Common Yellowthroat, Wilson's Warbler, Western Tanager, Spotted Towhee, American Tree Sparrow, Chipping Sparrow, Clay-colored Sparrow, Vesper Sparrow, Savannah Sparrow, Fox Sparrow, Song Sparrow, Lincoln's Sparrow, Swamp Sparrow, White-throated Sparrow, Harris's Sparrow, White-crowned Sparrow, Golden-crowned Sparrow, Dark-eyed Junco, Lapland Longspur, Snow Bunting, Black-headed Grosbeak, Bobolink, Red-winged Blackbird, Western Meadowlark, Yellow-headed Blackbird, Rusty Blackbird, Brewer's Blackbird, Common Grackle, Brown-headed Cowbird, Bullock's Oriole, Pine Grosbeak, Purple Finch, House Finch, Red Crossbill, Common Redpoll, Pine Siskin, American Goldfinch, Evening Grosbeak, House Sparrow

 [edit] Other Wildlife